hlizjones/flexpath-unit-2-exercises/02-basic-crud-database-queries/README.md

 > MySQL server or database.
 This is to ensure that the tests are repeatable and do not depend on the state of
 > your local database.

+Error Code: 1140.
+In aggregated query without GROUP BY, expression #1 of SELECT list contains nonaggregated column 'ecommerce.orderitems.ProductID'; this is incompatible with sql_mode=only_full_group_by